-Each state provides a comprehensive Commercial Driver’s License training manual, available online or at your local testing center.
-Some time spent studying this training manual will provide you with all the information you need for passing the written exams (including endorsement exams).
-Most folks find the written exams easy to pass.
-In addition to studying ahead of time here are our suggestions to maximize your chances for passing your written exams:
+Each state provides a comprehensive Commercial Driver's License training manual, available online or at your local testing center.
+Some time spent studying this training manual will provide you with all the information you need to pass the written exams (including endorsement exams).
+As a result, most folks find written exams easy to pass.
+In addition to studying ahead of time, here are our suggestions to maximize your chances of passing your written exams:

 - Read the exam questions and the available answers carefully.

-- On the day of your exam make sure you are well rested and hydrated.
+- On your exam day, ensure you are well-rested and hydrated.

-- Make use of additional study aides available online if you have difficulty with understanding any of the concepts presented in the training manual.
+- Use additional study aids available online if you need help understanding any of the concepts presented in the training manual.

-That covers the written portion of the testing, but what about the skills test where your actual driving abilities are evaluated?
-The key to a smooth and successful skills testing is practice.
-The more you practice ahead of time, the more comfortable you will be on test day, and the better you’ll score.
-Here’s a few tips for the skills exams:
+That covers the written portion of the testing.
+What about the skills test where your actual driving abilities are evaluated?
+The key to smooth and successful skills testing is practice.
+The more you practice ahead of time, the more comfortable you will be on test day, and the better you'll score.
+Here are a few tips for the skills exams:

-- Practice the pre-trip inspection daily, several times a day until you know every step of the inspection and every part of the truck and trailer like the back of your hand.
+- Practice the pre-trip inspection several times a day until you know every step of the inspection and every part of the truck and trailer, like the back of your hand.

-- Depending on your selected method for training, you may be able to gain extra practice for the backing portions of the testing.
+- Depending on your selected method for training, you can gain extra practice for the backing portions of the testing.

 When Do You Need a CDL?

-Federal regulations require you to have a CDL if you are operating a vehicle with a gross combination weight of 26,001 pounds or more, transporting sixteen passengers or more, or transporting hazardous materials across state lines.
-If you do not intend to operate a commercial vehicle outside of your home state, you will need to visit your state’s .gov website and/or to determine whether or not you qualify for any exemptions and to ensure that you are fully compliant with commercial vehicle operations within your state’s jurisdiction.
+However, suppose you do not intend to operate a commercial vehicle outside of your home state.
+In that case, you will need to visit your state's .gov website and/or to determine whether or not you qualify for any exemptions.

 Which CDL has the highest earning potential?